Old-fashioned roses :

 Centifolia.Miniature.
 Only about a foot high, this lovely little rose is covered in purple, old fashioned, pompom flowers in late spring.
 It has few thorns and is suitable for containers or the smaller garden and even as a low hedge or feature..available now

 GallicaThis is one of our favourite gallicas.
 It is a low shrub with pinky, red and white striped, double flowers.
 Every flower is different, making a charming effect.
 Although it is a once flowerer, it suckers happily and the new suckers often flower as soon as they have grown, surprising you with lovely flowers later in the season.
-This is one gallica that really thrives in our Auckland climate..available soon
+This is one gallica that really thrives in our Auckland climate..available now

 Gallica / Centafolia cross.
 Medium large bush with attractive arching branches.
 Flowers vary from pink to dark purple.
 Usual beautiful gallica scent.
 Flowers early in the season. available now